King's Messenger: Modern day

 Queen's Messenger diesel locomotive seen at Bristol Temple Meads station in 2008.

 Modern communications have diminished the role of the King's Messengers, but as original confidential documents still need to be conveyed securely between countries, their function remains valuable, but declining.

 In 1995 a parliamentary question put the number of Messengers then at 27.
 The number in March 2015 was sixteen full-time and two part-time, and the departmental headcount was nineteen.
 In December 2015 an article in the Daily Express suggested that the Queen's Messenger service was "facing the chop by cost-cutting Foreign Office mandarins who see them as a legacy of a by-gone age".
 However the service continues, as part of the secure logistics operation of FCDO Services, part of the Foreign Office.
+As of 2026, there are 16 full-time King’s Messengers.

 The British Rail Class 67 diesel locomotive 67005 bears the name Queen's Messenger.

-King's Messengers have been officially ratified by King Charles III.
-This happened in November 2022.
+Following the accession of King Charles III, the Queen’s Messenger Service was officially renamed the King’s Messenger Service with approval from the Royal Household and the Cabinet Office in November 2022.